ypaulsussman/yblog/content/other_peoples_lines.md

 I have always imagined that paradise will be a kind of library. -Jorge Luis Borges, writer (1899-1986)

-Praise, like gold and diamonds, owes its value to its scarcity. –Samuel Butler, poet (1612-1680)
+Praise, like gold and diamonds, owes its value to its scarcity. -Samuel Butler, poet (1612-1680)

 To be nobody but yourself - in a world which is doing its best, night and day, to make you like everybody else - means to fight the hardest battle which any human being can fight, and never stop fighting. -e.e. cummings, poet (1894-1962)